-In my trip to Bukovina, I found Maria, an 80 years old Romanian peasant.
+In our trip to Bukovina, we found Maria, an 80 years old Romanian peasant who was selling bright waist belts at a crafts fair.
+Her waist belts caught my eyes.
 She is sewing waist belts with folklore motifs for over 20 years.
-We met at the traditional village fair, while her waist belts caught my eyes.

-Working 4-5 hours a day, it takes 1 week to finish a small waist belt for young boys and girls, of app.
+She works 4 to 5 hours a day.
+It takes up to seven days to finish a small waist belt for young boys , of app.
 3.12″ in width and 2 weeks for an adult waist belt of double width size, app.
 6″.
+These waist belts are worn by young men at different village celebrations and events.

 The embroidery is the visible part, wrapped around the waist, covering the plain material.